 GatorWorld Parks of Florida is home to approximately 400 gators

-Entering the park through the main gateway from Highway 44 puts you on a scenic gravel roadway snaking through the front end of the park, providing views of the gators lounging in roadside pools like “Big Al” here, a 12′ Alligator at GatorWorld.
-The specially-constructed pools are surrounded by common areas for the gators to wander, simulating their natural environment.
+Entering the park through the main gateway from Highway 44 puts you on a scenic gravel roadway snaking through the front end of the park, providing views of the gators lounging in roadside pools from 6 feet to monsters over 11 feet GatorWorld.
+The specially-constructed pools are surrounded by fenced common areas for the gators to wander, simulating their natural environment.

 At the end of the drive-through course is where the action begins…

-…Here, visitors have the opportunity to feed alligators from a raised platform, dangling a pole over a swirling collection of young gators looking forward anxiously to a treat!
+Feed alligators from a raised platform, dangling a pole over a swirling collection of young gators looking forward anxiously to a treat provided by GatorWorld of course!

 Meet our Founder, Don Buckner.
 In every sense of the word, Don is an entrepreneur, but he is also well known in Florida’s industrial community as a visionary, theorist, and downright get-things- done kind of guy.